-- By pressure.
+Static energy may be generated because of the pressure.
 It is the piezoelectric effect.
 The applied mechanical stress generates a charge separation in certain types of crystals and ceramic molecules.

 Static electricity is the passage of electrons from one material to another.
 This transfer generates a variation in the electrical charge of the materials.

 The difference between home electricity is that in-home electricity electrons flow continuously.